skolson/KmpCrypto/ReadMe.md

 Until that happens, use the gradle Publish task 'publishToMavenLocal' to run a build and publish the artifacts produced to a local maven repository.
 Note if the publishToMavenLocal task is run on a Mac, it can build **all** the supported targets.
 Publishing on Linux or Windows will not build the apple targets.

+Android Studio Chipmunk is showing false errors in the IDE on the SecureRandom class which is using the Kotlin expect/actual setup.
+The source is correct and Gradle build runs just fine.
+So if you see syntax error indicators related to ecureRandom, be suspicious.
+There seem to be one or more IDE issues related to the gradle.properties setting `kotlin.mpp.enableGranularSourceSetsMetadata=true`, which this project needs since it is using hierarchical source sets.
 ## Dependency

 Define the library as a gradle dependency (assumes mavenLocal is defined as a repo in your build.gradle scripts):